Paperback-iOS/website/src/help/faq/README.md

 ## Extensions

-### How can I add other manga sources? <el-tag size="mini" type="warning">Not up to date</el-tag>
-Other manga sources are available on the latest public and patreon versions of the application.
-Read [Adding an External Repository](/help/guides/adding-repos/) guide to learn how to install other sources.
+### Adding other sources
+The app allow the user to install community made source repositories.

 ### Request a source
 <!-- Need a revision -->